OpenSourceEBike/OpenSourceEBike.github.io/index.md

 We have developed a **[DIY EBike wireless controller](https://github.com/OpenSourceEBike/TSDZ2_wireless/tree/master/EBike_wireless_TSDZ2)** to connect to the motor controller, on the display connector.
 With it alone, you can power on/off the TSDZ2 motor, increase/decrease assist levels and see the Ebike battery level.<br>
 This wireless controller implements Bluetooth and ANT, is easy to build and costs only 25€ in materials.

-Picture of our DIY wireless controller:<br>
+Picture of our DIY EBike wireless controller:<br>
 ![](3d_printed_box.png)<br>

 ## Mobile app